 Suddenly stopping use of barbiturate drugs can quickly lead to withdrawal symptoms.
 These symptoms may include:

 - thoughts of suicide

 Barbiturate withdrawal can also be fatal.
 Up to 75 percent of individuals withdrawing from a barbiturate may have one or more seizures, along with confusion and elevated body temperature.
 Up to 66 percent of people may experience delirium for several days.

 The confusion is similar to that seen during alcohol withdrawal, known as delirium tremens (DTs).
 People who are withdrawing may experience anxiety, disorientation, and visual hallucinations.
 If untreated, this withdrawal can progress to high fever, heart failure, and eventually death.

 Medical care in a hospital is typically needed to treat barbiturate withdrawal.

 Barbiturates are sedative prescription medications that produce a wide range of relaxing effects on the body, ranging from mild sedation to coma.
 These drugs are associated with a high rate of dependency and a small window between effective and fatal doses.

-Although they were widely used in the middle of the 20th century, present day barbiturate use is uncommon.
+Although widely used in the middle of the 20th century, present-day barbiturate use is uncommon.
 Some barbiturates are still made and sometimes prescribed for certain medical conditions.
 However, most barbiturate use has been replaced by the development of newer, safer, alternative drugs.